TED Talks for Writers: 6 TED Talks That Will Revive Your Storytelling Spirit

 That’s where he got the Mystery Box, a cardboard carton, still sealed with tape, a fifteen-dollar bargain containing fifty dollars worth of magic.
 Unopened, to this day.
 Still a mystery, still inspiring stories.

 Full of fun clips and sage advice on storytelling, Abrams shares the power of mystery and how to keep the questions coming.
 He also points out what to rip off when stealing from a story and how to help the audience suspend their disbelief.
-Also, a little-known Hollywood secret regarding Tom Cruise’s nose.
+This is a little-known Hollywood secret regarding Tom Cruise’s nose.

-For a wondrous sampling of magic and creative genius, watch The Mystery Box.
+For a wondrous sampling of magic and passion for storytelling, turn to this creative genius.
+Watch The Mystery Box.

 2. Beware the Single Story

 Nigerian novelist Chimamanda Ngozi Adichie delivers a beautiful and moving reminder about the realities and dangers of seeing only a single perspective.
-In her talk, The Danger of a Single Story, she speaks of the influence stories had for her as a young girl growing up in Nigeria.
-The majority of books available to her were British and American children’s books in which she read about people with different skin and hair from hers, unfamiliar food and climate, experiences poles apart from her world.
+In her talk, The Danger of a Single Story, she speaks of the influence stories had on her as a young girl growing up in Nigeria.

+The majority of books available to her were British and American children’s books in which she read about people with different skin and hair from hers, unfamiliar food and climate, and experiences poles apart from her world.

 These formed a “single story,” a one-sided perspective on which she based her knowledge and opinion of British and American people.
 She shares her experiences as she left home for a university in the United States, encountering many instances of that single-story-influenced thinking.